Open Google Scholar

 Which university is Paul R. Amato affiliated with?

 How many total citations does this author have?
-See the Citation indices chart.
+See the Citation indices chart on the far right of the window.
 You may need to adjust your window size to see this.

 Which of Professor Amato's works has been cited the most?